-I was half way through my first year of naturopathic studies when I decided to form an LLC and begin practicing as a natural health educator--combining nutritional counseling, teaching, esthetics and bodywork skills.
-While reading from a massage text book, I was inspired by a mans experience at resort health spa.
-After consuming healthy nutrient dense meals, receiving massage and learning the importance of self-care--coupled with an environment that encouraged rest and relaxation--he then had, for the first time, a whole "new vision" of how his life could be.
-He talked about his hectic lifestyle as a businessman and after entering a place that allowed his pace to slowdown and relax, it was then that he had the realization of another way to live more harmoniously--free from the rat race wheel he had been running in auto-pilot.
+I was halfway through my first year of naturopathic studies when I decided to form an LLC and begin practicing as a natural health educator--combining nutritional counseling, teaching, esthetics, and bodywork skills.
+While reading from a massage textbook I was inspired by a man's experience at a resort health spa.
+After consuming healthy nutrient-dense meals, receiving massage, and learning the importance of self-care--coupled with an environment that encouraged rest and relaxation--he then had, for the first time, a whole "new vision" of how his life could be.
+He talked about his hectic lifestyle as a businessman and after entering a place that allowed his pace to slow down and relax, it was then that he had the realization of another way to live more harmoniously--free from the rat race wheel he had been running in autopilot.

-There are ways to cleanse and purify the mind, body and spirit.
+There are ways to cleanse and purify the mind, body, and spirit.
 You can start with an assessment of your environment.
-Becoming present and aware of exposure to toxins and making changes so to not cause further harm.
+Becoming present and aware of exposure to toxins and making changes so as to not cause further harm.
 When you know better, you will do better.

-Next step is cleansing and building.
+The next step is cleansing and building.
 Paying attention to the foods you consume and how they make you feel.
-Are they live foods full of enzymes, minerals, and vitamins or dead processed and/or cooked foods?
+Are they live foods full of enzymes, minerals, and vitamins or dead processed and/or overcooked, stale foods?

 It's all about creating balance.
 That is what I am here to do.
 To help others along their path as I am able.